pypa/packaging.python.org/source/self_hosted_repository.rst

 directory structure and use any web server that can serve static files and generate an autoindex.

-In either case, since you'll be relying on a repository that is likely not in you user's default repositories, you should instruct them in your project's description to configure their installer appropriately.
+In either case, since you'll be hosting a repository that is likely not in your user's default repositories, you should instruct them in your project's description to configure their installer appropriately.
 For example with pip::

     pip install --extra-index-url https://python.example.com/ foobar